A legacy knowledge base might not be the best approach for companies.

 It is frequently employed for producing a product or service, and it is a significant issue in fast-growing businesses.
-Legacy knowledge is the information that exists in silos, in different files and formats or sometimes only in thoughts and minds of individual employees.
+Legacy knowledge is the information that exists in silos, in different files and formats, or sometimes only in the thoughts and minds of individual employees.

 What happens if you have a single long-term employee who is the only one who knows how to handle a variety of tasks?
 No one knows about the knowledge if it isn’t documented.
 And if only a few individuals are aware of it, it might as well not exist at all.
 Legacy wisdom is a roadblock to long-term, sustainable progress; thus, acquiring it should be your top objective.

 What is an intelligent knowledge base?

 A knowledge-based system is a type of artificial intelligence that tries to collect human specialists’ knowledge to aid decision-making.
 Expert systems, which are named from their reliance on human expertise, are examples of knowledge-based systems.

 An intelligent knowledge base has Machine Learning(ML) and Artificial Intelligence(AI) that enables storage and retrieval of information in a structured manner and meaningfully connects the information.

 An intelligent knowledge base can give suggestions by learning patterns and analyzing data for better knowledge management processes at the organizational level.

 - Legacy DMS is quite different from intelligent base knowledge.
 These differences affect the working culture of an organization.
 Intellectual knowledge is tangible, and an organization can learn and apply it.